deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 * __MVE-Only__
     * Navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E)
-    * Activate the `neural` conda environment:
+    * Activate the conda environment that is related training:
-    * Run training by running the notebook.
+    * Use the notebook `src/sim/notebooks/training.ipynb`.
-    * New runs by a user will be stored in the adjacent `models/` directories.
+    * Trained model parameters will be stored in the `models/` directory.

 * __MVE-UDA__
-    * Follow an identical procedure to the above, except that the base path is `src/training/MVEUDA/`.
+    * Follow an identical procedure to the above, replacing `src/training/MVEonly/` with `src/training/MVEUDA/`.

 &nbsp;